ualib/agda-algebras/preface.rst

 Vision
 ----------

-To support the formalization of mathematical theorems in type theory, we have begun developing a software library, called the `Lean Universal Algebra Library`_ (or "𝖫∃∀𝖭 ⋀𝗅𝗀𝖾𝖻𝗋𝖺" for short).
+To support the formalization of mathematical theorems in type theory, we have begun developing a software library, called the `Lean Universal Algebra Library`_ (or 𝖫∃∀𝖭 ⋀𝗅𝗀𝖾𝖻𝗋𝖺 for short).
 Our library contains formal statements and proofs of some of the core, foundational definitions and results universal algebra.

-Our vision for 𝖫∃∀𝖭 ⋀𝗅𝗀𝖾𝖻𝗋𝖺 originated with the observation that, on the one hand, a number of the most basic and important constructs in universal algebra can be defined recursively, while on the other hand, the types of :term:`type theory`---in particular, :term:`dependent <dependent type>` and :term:`inductive types <inductive type>`---make possible elegant representations of recursively defined objects, as well as concise proofs of their properties.
+Our vision for the 𝖫∃∀𝖭 ⋀𝗅𝗀𝖾𝖻𝗋𝖺 project originated with the observation that, on the one hand, a number of the most basic and important constructs in universal algebra can be defined recursively, while on the other hand, the types of :term:`type theory`---in particular, :term:`dependent <dependent type>` and :term:`inductive types <inductive type>`---make possible elegant representations of recursively defined objects, as well as concise proofs of their properties.

 Indeed, our mathematical theories can be codified in type theory using a Lean_, which is a programming language and :term:`proof assistant` that not only supports dependent and inductive types, but also provides powerful :term:`proof tactics <proof tactic>` for proving properties of the objects that inhabit these types.